igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

 p_v_uint8_88f0351_18 = 0x0000000000000000000000000000000000000000000000000000000000000000
 p_value_uint256_a28c1c2_16 = 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```
-Here is the same permit, but this time we entered it from under flashLoan.
-Interestingly, we noticed here: if you pass the amount to flashLoan as 0, the transaction will still go through, and nothing needs to be returned.
+Here is the same **permit**, but this time we entered it from under **flashLoan**.
+Interestingly, we noticed here: if you pass the amount to **flashLoan** as 0, the transaction will still go through, and nothing needs to be returned.
 And only for the third time, finally, Halmos did find a solution to this problem.
 Although it was spinning nearby :D
 ```javascript
 Counterexample: